Trump's Tariffs, Foreign Policy, and Their Possible Consequences

 The stock market has really tanked this week.
 The long bull market may be coming to an end.
 The bond market seems to believe higher rates of inflation are coming, leading to higher interest rates.
 This is bad news for the housing market, which is already weakening.

 If tariffs lead to higher inflation rates and higher nominal interest rates, the higher interest rates on the national debt will increase the yearly deficit.
 A 1% increase from, say, 3% to 4%, increases the yearly deficit by about $300 billion.
+This will offset the increase in revenue from tariffs.
+So a large tax increase on American households will not lead to a smaller government fiscal deficit.

 Consumer sentiment is falling rapidly, partly due to a fear of inflation and general fear and uncertainty.
 Consumer spending fell in January, partly due to a large decrease in pending house sales.
 The Atlanta Fed forecast, based on almost real-time data, dropped a bombshell.
 From a positive increase in the first quarter of 2025's GDP, they now forecast a decrease of 2.1%.
 But consumers might rush to buy products, especially cars, before higher prices kick in.